Johnson & Johnson vaccine deliveries plunge as company backs off previous April target

-The cuts will make it harder across the country for much of April to find the Johnson & Johnson shot, which some people favor because it only requires one trip to a clinic or vaccination site.
-The hashtag #oneanddone has become popular among people receiving it.
+The cuts will make it harder across the country for much of April to find the Johnson & Johnson shot, which some people favor because it requires only one trip to a clinic or vaccination site.
+The hashtag #OneAndDone has become popular among people receiving it.

-The District of Columbia is in line to receive just 1,300 doses of the company’s vaccine next week, down from 10,800 this week, according to the data tracked by the Centers for Disease Control.
+D.C. is in line to receive just 1,300 doses of the company’s vaccine next week, down from 10,800 this week, according to the data tracked by the Centers for Disease Control and Prevention.
 California will receive 67,000, down from 572,000.

 The Biden administration put Johnson & Johnson in control of manufacturing at the Emergent BioSolutions plant in Baltimore last week after 15 million doses of its vaccine were contaminated by another vaccine being made at the plant by AstraZeneca.